klaytn/kips/KIPs/kip-37.md

     /// @return True if the contract is paused, false otherwise. function paused() external view returns (bool);

-    /// @notice Pauses actions related to transfer and approve in the contract.
+    /// @notice Pauses actions related to transfer and approval in the contract.
     /// @dev Throws if `msg.sender` is not allowed to pause.
     ///   Throws if the contract is paused. function pause() external;